 You will find the results presented in fancy charts and graphs you can add into your memo or report, saving time and easing your job.

 This Chrome app allows you to access diverse chart styles ideal for business when you need them.
-Business flowcharts, process modeling, relationship of entities, creating BPMN charts are all possible with this app while offline.
+Business flowcharts, process modelling, the relationship of entities, creating BPMN charts are all possible with this app while offline.
 Export a chart as an image once you are through.

 Loading documents for editing from your Dropbox account can be done automatically in a simple user-friendly app.